IberaSoft/vanilla-reactjs-project/README.md

 ```
 Possible items you need in your gitignore file are:
 node_modules
-.DS_Store     # If you're on mac machine
+.DS_Store/     # If you're on mac machine
+.vscode/       # If you IDE is vscode
+node_modules   # Folder with all dependencies
 dist           # Distribution folder

 Create app folder
 ```